 Looks like it takes an asylum visit and some lineup changes to kick things up a notch.
-After the two somewhat swell deliveries Lacuna Coil mustered before, the band now lets loose their newest full length album Delirium this spring 2016 with renewed gusto.
+After the two somewhat swell deliveries Lacuna Coil mustered before, the band now lets loose their newest full-length album Delirium in spring 2016 with renewed gusto.
 And it is some gusto, I can tell ya.

-Another decidedly juicy element is that Maki Coti-Zelati took on the production part, apart from playing the bass.
-And it shows: For once the bass is actually an outstanding element of the whole record, not just that locked-in bullshit that we get to hear from many other bands on a daily basis.
+Another decidedly juicy element is that Marco Coti-Zelati took on the production part, apart from playing the bass.
+And it shows: For once the bass is actually an outstanding element of the whole record.
+Not just that locked-in bullshit that we get to hear from many other bands on a daily basis.
 And this fact really contributes to the dark and heavy nature of Delirium – and the new style Lacuna Coil just introduced.
 I really like that.

 Broken Things and Delirium (the title track) keep on pounding right on forward, whereas the latter really shines.
-The lyrics talk a lot about killing, escaping, hate and such.
-Not bad in all and aligned to the theme, but after the 50-iest time of hearing the word kill, it starts to wear you out.
+The lyrics talk a lot about killing, escaping, hate, and such.
+Not bad in all and aligned to the theme after all.
+But after the 50th time of hearing the word kill, it starts to wear you out.

-What else?
-Well, Downfall really shines in two ways, first some story telling, followed by one of these subdued solos.
+Well, Downfall really shines in two ways.
+First some storytelling, followed by one of these subdued solos.
 My Demons brings you a hint of a very dark power ballad.
-Well it isn’t one actually, but let me call it Delirium‘s attempt to have one.
+Well, it isn’t one actually, but let me call it Delirium‘s attempt to have one.
 Kind of similar to what The Rasmus provided in the past, without growls of course.
-No discernible fillers on the album neither.
+You’ll find no discernible fillers on the album either.
 This is no small feat on an album of a whopping 14 tracks of some 57 minutes of total airtime.

 The former Evanescence-esque sound is definitely out of the door.
 Replaced with a mighty crunch, belting out Gothic Metal in that new relentless way of theirs.